Murtagy/blog/content/simple_code_polymorphism.md

 Tags: simplicity, python

-Uncle Bob and the group of other people claim that polymorphism and is a default way to structure code.
+Uncle Bob and the some other people claim that polymorphism is a default way to structure code.
-I want to explore this idea a little.
+I want to explore this idea a little bit.

-I have transated the java code snippet from the book (Chapter 3 Functions, Switch Statements ) into python:
+Let's take the example from the book (Chapter 3 Functions, Switch Statements ), I have transated the java code snippet into python:

 ```python